-CBS shows this season (so far): 2 Broke Girls, 48 Hours, 60 Minutes, The Amazing Race, The Big Bang Theory, Blue Bloods, Code Black, Criminal Minds, CSI: Cyber, Elementary, The Good Wife, Hawaii Five-0, Life In Pieces, Limitless, Madam Secretary, Mom, NCIS, NCIS: Los Angeles, NCIS: New Orleans, Scorpion, Supergirl, Survivor, and Undercover Boss.
+CBS shows this season (so far): 2 Broke Girls, 48 Hours, 60 Minutes, The Big Bang Theory, Blue Bloods, Bull, The Case Of, Code Black, Criminal Minds, The Great Indoors, Hawaii Five-0, Kevin Can Wait, Life In Pieces, MacGyver, Man With A Plan, Mom, NCIS, NCIS: Los Angeles, NCIS: New Orleans, The Odd Couple, Pure Genius, Scorpion, Survivor, and Undercover Boss.

-FOX shows this season (so far): Bob’s Burgers, Bones, Brooklyn Nine-Nine, Empire, Family Guy, Gotham, Grandfathered, The Grinder, The Last Man On Earth, MasterChef Junior, Minority Report, Rosewood, Scream Queens, The Simpsons, Sleepy Hollow, and World’s Funniest.
+FOX shows this season (so far): Bob’s Burgers, Brooklyn Nine-Nine, Empire, The Exorcist, Family Guy, Gotham, Hell’s Kitchen, The Last Man On Earth, Lethal Weapon, Lucifer, New Girl, Pitch, Rosewood, Scream Queens, The Simpsons, Son of Zorn, and Star.

 The averages are based on the final national numbers (live plus same day viewing).
 The demos are typically reported with one decimal place but I’ve included two for more accurate ranking.